stanford-rc/www.sherlock.stanford.edu/alphafold.md

     $ wget <personal_download_link>
     ```
     You can make a copy of your model parameters to `$SCRATCH`, which will
-    for faster performance when running AlphaFold 3.
+    have faster performance when running AlphaFold 3.

     ```
     $ cp -R $HOME/af3_model $SCRATCH